dsteelma-umd/redcap-data-purge/README.md

 > python retrieve_files_list.py > file_list.txt
 ```

-11) Copy the "file_list.txt" file to the "/tmp" directory of the RedCap server
+12) Copy the "file_list.txt" file to the "/tmp" directory of the RedCap server
 (in the following examples the "redcapdev.lib.umd.edu" server is used).
 Replace
 "jsmith" with your username:

 **Note:** Unless you are certain all the files were transferred from the
-producton server to the dev server, it is probably better to transfer this
+production server to the dev server, it is probably better to transfer this
 file to the production server, and use the production server in the following
 steps.